 🔋 Battery Maintenance

-- Store batteries in a cool, dry place (between 50°F and 86°F).
+- Temperature Control: Batteries hate extreme the cold and the heat, so store batteries in a cool, dry place (between 50°F and 86°F).

 💡 MediDepot Tip: Avoid operating your device through rain, snow, or puddles.
 Moisture can cause electrical damage and void manufacturer warranties.